FadhilPM/tp/docs/DeveloperGuide.md

 * **Regex**: Regular Expression - a sequence of characters that defines a certain search pattern, used in ArtHive to validate phone numbers.
 * **Domain (Email Domain)**: - The part of an email address after the "@" symbol that identifies the mail server handling emails, such as yahoo.com in user@yahoo.com.
 * **Domain Label**: - A part of a domain name, separated by dots, such as www, example, and com in www.yahoo.com.
+* **JAR**: - JAR stands for Java ARchive.
+It is a format based on the widely used ZIP file structure, designed to bundle multiple files into one.

 --------------------------------------------------------------------------------------------------------------------